 Create Your Account in Under 3 MinutesHow do you accurately identify a bullish reversal signal?

 Identifying a bullish reversal signal requires a multi-step verification of the pattern’s structure, its location relative to support, and the preceding trend direction.
 The preceding trend test identifies whether the market has been in a defined downtrend before the pattern appears, bullish patterns only signal reversals after a clear decline, not after sideways consolidation.
-The support test measures whether the pattern’s low aligns with a recognized support level (horizontal resistance, Fibonacci retracement, or prior swing low); patterns forming at Fibonacci levels show a 2x higher success probability than those appearing in “no man’s land” (Alchemy Markets, 2026).
+The support test measures whether the pattern’s low aligns with a recognized support level (horizontal resistance, Fibonacci retracement, or prior swing low); a pattern that forms at a level the market has already respected is a materially better signal than the same pattern printing in the middle of nowhere.

 Candle geometry measures the relationship between the pattern’s body size and wick length to confirm buyer strength.
 A Hammer with a long lower wick (3x the body height) signals more powerful rejection of lower prices than a Hammer with a short wick.
 Confirmation candles require waiting for price to break above the pattern’s high, the professional standard for entry rather than premature trading before the pattern structure completes.
 The Predicting Forex Movements: The 3-Layer Framework guide explains how to layer these identification steps into a coherent reversal-detection system.